Jane D. Hartley: Career

 Hartley began working as the executive director for the Democratic Mayors' Conference for the Democratic National Committee from 1974 until 1977.
 She then worked as director of congressional relations in the United States Department of Housing and Urban Development from 1977 to 1978.
 She worked as an associate assistant to the president in the Office of Public Liaison during the administration of President Jimmy Carter, from 1978 until 1981.

 From 1981 until 1983, Hartley worked as a vice president for Group W Cable and later as vice president of corporate communications at Westinghouse Broadcasting from 1983 until 1985.
 She was a vice president of marketing for MCA Broadcasting from 1985 until 1987.
 From 1987 until 1989, Hartley was station manager of WWOR-TV.

-From 1994 until 2007, Hartley worked for the G7 Group, serving as CEO from 1995 until 2007.
+From 1994 until 2007, Hartley worked for the G7 Group, and was CEO from 1995 until 2007.
 Beginning in 2007, she became the chief executive officer of the Observatory Group, which is an economic and political consulting advisory firm with offices around the world.

 On January 26, 2011, President Obama nominated Hartley to serve on the board of the Corporation for National and Community Service.
 The U.S. Senate confirmed her by unanimous consent on April 26, 2012.